 Councils are eligible to apply for funding under the Floodplain Risk Management Grants Scheme (FRMGS), the Bush Fire Risk Management Grants Scheme (BFRMGS) and the Community Resilience Innovation Program (CRIP).

-OEM has a role in preparing advice to the Minister for Emergency Services in relation to Natural Disaster Declarations.
+Resilience NSW has a role in preparing advice to the Minister for Emergency Services in relation to Natural Disaster Declarations.

-OEM has compiled a range of guidelines and supporting documents and other resources to assist and support local councils and agencies in planning for and responding to recovery efforts.
+Resilience NSW has compiled a range of guidelines and supporting documents and other resources to assist and support local councils and agencies in planning for and responding to recovery efforts.

 The Resilient Australia Awards are an Australian Government initiative sponsored by the Commonwealth Attorney-General's Department, in conjunction with States and Territories.
 They recognise innovative practices and achievements across the nation that are making our communities safer, stronger, more resilient and better prepared to manage any emergency situation.